FoxyCart/foxyshop/readme.txt

 == Changelog ==

+= 4.6.1 =
+* Update PrettyPhoto to 3.1.6
+* Update Order Desk Link on Orders page
+* Removing unneeded queries when setting up images

 = 4.6 =
 * Adding "expired" feature - use a number (minutes) or a date (Y-m-d in Pacific time)
 * Adding Reverse SSO functionality - log your customers into WordPress after checkout
 * Connecting featured images that weren't uploaded to the product
+* The dashboard widget now shows all orders for the month instead of just the first 300
 * A custom image size called "featured" won't take over the featured image functionality any more
 * Fix to make sure that hidden required checkboxes aren't required
 * Adding filters to disable custom category sorting and provide your own custom sorting